 "Thank you so much for your support and hard work in finally drawing matters to a close.
 It has been a long and sometimes difficult journey and the end now has been worthwhile.
 I would not have been able to continue without your guidance and I shall forever remember you for that.
 I would have no hesitation in recommending you for the work you have done and shall indeed should the need arise come directly to you for that in future." - Anonymous.

 "The Family Law Department handled my situation phenomenally.
 I had no doubt that I could count on them to do everything they could to ensure the best outcome for me.
 They were good listeners and very reliable.
 This was particularly impressive since they were supporting me internationally.
 I would highly recommend Miller Samuel Hill Brown in the future." - Anonymous.

 Regardless of the situation, it is important to have an experienced family lawyer who can guide you through the process.
 Based in Glasgow City Centre, our family lawyers also help clients in Glasgow's West End, South Side, Paisley and across Renfrewshire, Lanarkshire and Central Scotland.
-Charles Brown is a partner and head of Miller Samuel Hill Brown’s Family Law Department.
-He is trained in collaborative practice and regularly advises clients on child related matters.
-He can guide you through the process with sensitivity and objectivity.
-Contact us on 0141 221 1919 or fill in our online contact form
+We can guide you through all child-related matters with sensitivity and objectivity.
+Contact us on 0141 221 1919 or via our online contact form